LuanderFarias/Workspace/README.md

 Test on other distributions of the Debian family.

-Open an isseu so we can evolve the tool.
+Open an issue so we can evolue the script.